cchevalier/DS9-Shiny-Playground/README.md

-# DS9-Shiny-Playground
+# ds9-playground

-Learning Shiny with DS9 - Developing Data Products
+Learning things with DS9 - Developing Data Products

-This will be the Website branch
+This is the Website branch gh-pages (hosted using GitHub Pages)

+by CChevalier, July 2015